-Figure 29: Oak Tree in Homefield Close
+Figure 30: Oak Tree in Homefield Close

-- 6.7.6 A Tree Charter will be prepared as part of the Action Plan (see APPENDIX D) to implement as many of the 10 principles of the Woodland Trust Tree Charter as possible, including protecting irreplaceable trees and woodlands, strengthen our landscapes with trees, and planting for the future. - 6.7.7 Some tree planting has taken place on Bovingdon Green including the Queen Elizabeth II Fields in Trust Oak tree.
+- 6.7.6 A Tree Charter will be prepared as part of the Action Plan (see APPENDIX D) to implement as many of the 10 principles of the Woodland Trust Tree Charter as possible, including protecting irreplaceable trees and woodlands, strengthening our landscapes with trees, and planting for the future. - 6.7.7 Some tree planting has taken place on Bovingdon Green including the Queen Elizabeth II Fields in Trust Oak tree.
 Further planting and softening of the urban landscape in the village will be undertaken in accordance with landscape design plans being commissioned by Bovingdon Parish Council.
+Developers and local landowners will be encouraged to plant trees, preferably native, able to withstand climate change at every opportunity.

-POLICY BOV NE5 Hedges and Significant Trees
+POLICY BOV NE5 Hedges Woodland and Significant Trees